Lani1321/mini-trello/README.md

 # mini-trello

 Mini Trello is a light-weight version of Trello built in EmberJS.
+A live version is located here: [https://dry-basin-15413.herokuapp.com](https://dry-basin-15413.herokuapp.com/)

 ## Prerequisites